 All university applicants who gained their university entrance qualifications (eg. Baccalauréat, High School) outside Germany must – regardless of their nationality – apply through uni-assist.

-All Hochschule Geisenheim University bachelor programs begin in the winter semester.
+Bachelor degree programs all start in the winter semester.

 The following applicants should apply directly to Hochschule Geisenheim University: